 Once you’ve been to Bornholm, you’ll want to come back again and again, because Bornholm steals your heart, and every season has its own charm.

-Your relaxing holiday to Bornholm (also named one of Europe’s best holiday Islands by Conde Nast Traveler, 2019) starts when boarding the ferry.
-The modern and direct ferry from Sassnitz/Mukran on the German Island Rügen brings you safe and quick to Bornholm.
-In less than 3½ hours.
+Your holiday on Bornholm begins when boarding the ferry.
+The modern and direct ferry from Sassnitz on the German Island Rügen brings you quickly and safely to Bornholm in less than 3½ hours.

-You can also travel by fast ferry from Ystad in Sweden – or take the plane from Copenhagen to Rønne on Bornholm.
+You can also travel by high-speed ferry from Ystad in Sweden – or take a flight from Copenhagen to Rønne on Bornholm.